Skip to main content

 4 mentions Positive Neutral Negative

-• “All characters play pretty differently, with a good variation of bosses and enemies that change how you approach encounters, complemented by some good music tracks at points.”
+• “All characters play pretty differently, good variation of bosses and enemies that change how you go about encounters and some good music tracks at points.”

-• “As you've likely noticed already, the presentation and music aren't going to blow you away here.”
+• “As you've likely noticed already, presentation and music aren't going to blow you away here.”

 • replayability